May 1, 2024

 To identify car warranty scam emails, it's essential to be vigilant for certain red flags that indicate potential fraudulent activity.
 Here are some key indicators to watch out for:

-- Suspicious Sender Addresses: Check the sender’s email address for any inconsistencies or suspicious domains that don’t match those of reputable companies or organizations.
+- Unknown Sender or Fake Email Address: Check the sender's email address for inconsistencies or domains that mimic real companies (e.g., “@warrantee-support.com”).

 To verify the legitimacy of an email: